LifeboyTech/station/readme.md

 # Station

-## A Backend CRUD, Content and User Management System For Laravel 4.1
+## Incredibly Flexible CRUD, Content and User Management System For Laravel 4.1

 Tired of creating and configuring similar models and controllers which deal with basic CRUD, validation and user role-based capabilities?
 Station allows developers to setup and configure a backend CMS for a Laravel app/site very quickly.